Clerestory: Romanesque period

 During the Romanesque period, many churches of the basilica form were constructed all over Europe.
 Many of these churches have wooden roofs with clerestories below them.
 Some Romanesque churches have barrel-vaulted ceilings with no clerestory.
 The development of the groin vault and ribbed vault made possible the insertion of clerestory windows.

-Initially the nave of a large aisled and clerestoried church was of two levels: arcade and clerestory.
-During the Romanesque period, a third level was inserted between them, a gallery called the "triforium".
+Initially, the nave of a large aisled and clerestoried church was of two levels: arcade and clerestory.
+During the Romanesque period, a third level was inserted between them, a gallery called the triforium or tribune.
 The triforium generally opens into space beneath the sloping roof of the aisle.
 This became a standard feature of later Romanesque and Gothic large abbey and cathedral churches.
 Sometimes another gallery set into the wall space above the triforium and below the clerestory.
 This feature is found in some late Romanesque and early Gothic buildings in France.
+Conversely, many major churches in southern France and Spain, such as Santiago de Compostela Cathedral, omitted the clerestory entirely, having just the arcade and tribune levels.

-The oldest glass clerestory windows still in place are from the late eleventh century, found in Augsburg Cathedral in Bavaria, Germany.
+The oldest glass clerestory windows still in place are from the late eleventh century and are found in Augsburg Cathedral in Bavaria, Germany.